Transformations of High-Level Synthesis Codes for High-Performance Computing: End-to-End Examples

-To show the effects of the toolbox of transformations presented in this work, we will apply them to a set of computational kernels.
-These kernels are written in C++ for the Xilinx Vivado~HLS~\cite{vivado_hls, autopilot} tool.
-We target the TUL~KU115 board, which houses a Xilinx Kintex UltraScale XCKU115-2FLVB2104E FPGA and four $\SI[per-mode=symbol]{2400}{\mega\transfer\per\second}$ DDR4 banks (we only use two banks for these experiments).
-The chip consists of two almost identical chiplets with limited interconnect between them, where each die is connected to two of the DDR4 pinouts.
-This multi-die design allows more resources ($2\times\SI{331680}{}$ LUTs and $2\times\SI{2760}{}$ DSPs for the TUL~KU115), but poses challenges for the routing process, which impedes the achievable clock rate and resource utilization for a monolithic kernel attempting to span the full chip.
-To interface with the host computer we use version 4.0 of the board firmware provided with the SDx~2017.2~\cite{sdaccel} Development Environment, which provides the shell (e.g., DDR and PCIe controllers), and allows access to device memory and execution of the kernel through an OpenCL interface on the host side (this interface is compatible with kernels written in C++).
+To showcase the transformations presented in this work and provide a ``hands-on'' opportunity for seeing HLS optimizations applied in practice, we will describe the optimization process on a sample set of classical HPC kernels, available as open source repositories on github\footnote{ \url{https://github.com/spcl?q=hls}}.
+These kernels are written in C++ for Xilinx Vivado~HLS~\cite{autopilot} with hlslib~\cite{hlslib} extensions, and are built and run using the Xilinx Vitis environment.
 For each example, we will describe the sequence of transformations applied, and give the resulting performance at each major stage.

-All results are included in \figureref{transformation_speedup}.
+The included benchmarks were run on an Alveo U250 board, which houses a Xilinx UltraScale+ XCU250-FIGD2104-2L-E FPGA and four $\SI[per-mode=symbol]{2400}{\mega\transfer\per\second}$ DDR4 banks (we utilize 1-2 banks for the examples here).
+The chip consists of four almost identical chiplets with limited interconnect between them, where each chiplet is connected to one of the DDR4 pinouts.
+This multi-chiplet design allows more resources ($\SI{1728}{}\text{K}$ LUTs and $\SI{12288}{}$ DSPs), but poses challenges for the routing process, which impedes the achievable clock rate and resource utilization for a monolithic kernel attempting to span the full chip.
+Kernels were compiled for the xilinx\_u250\_xdma\_201830\_2 shell with Vitis~2019.2 and executed with version 2.3.1301 of the Xilinx Runtime (XRT).
+All benchmarks are included in \figureref{transformation_speedup}, and the resource utilization of each kernel is shown in \figureref{transformation_resources}.